After health rumours, UAE President MBZ seen meeting with US lawmaker

 US Senator Graham claims the UAE royal is ‘as sharp as I’ve ever seen him’ in Abu Dhabi encounter.

-Emirati President Mohamed bin Zayed Al Nahyan has made his first appearance since rumours about his health spread online.
+Emirati President Mohamed bin Zayed Al Nahyan has made his first appearance since rumours about his health spread following a now-deleted statement from the Turkish presidency.

 The Presidential Court on Wednesday shared video footage of the Emirati president, also known as MBZ, smiling alongside Republican US Senator Lindsey Graham during a meeting in Abu Dhabi.